Banbury warmth awaits all at one of Oxfordshires finest pubs, The Saye & Sele Arms

 DECEMBER 1ST 2018 MARKED THE START OF A NEW ERA AT THE SAYE & SELE ARMS IN BROUGHTON.

 Our ethos is to provide a warm welcome to our traditional and quintessentialy Old English Pub with well kept Beers and Ales and serving excellent food.
-Doombar from Sharps of Cornwall is the resident ale, with guest ales recomended by CAMRA, appearing regularly.
-The well apointed cosy restaurant and bar, with exposed stone walls and an open fire, have beams decked with over 200 sparkling colourful whisky water jugs and well polished horse brasses.
+The Lord Saye and Sele - Century Bitter, a bespoke brewed ale named after the Current Lord Saye and Sele, Lord Nathaniel Fiennes and in honour of his 100th birthday this year, which is unique to the pub is the resident ale, with guest ales recomended by CAMRA, appearing regularly.
+The well apointed cosy restaurant and bar, with exposed stone walls,flagged floors and an open fire, have wooden beams throughout.

 The recently revamped wine menu, with more wines available by the glass, has been created from various parts of the world to reflect as many interesting avenues of taste to the discerning customer.

 In the summer the mature garden creates an ideal spot for outside dining on the lawn or patio.
-Food is served duirng the lunchtime and evening with the excpetion of Sunday evening.
+Food is served during the lunchtime and evening with the exception of Sunday evening.
 Table reservations are certainly advisable.